wunderbyte/gui-spirits/README.md

 }
 ```

-We'll register the plugin as a property of the `spirit` by passing an iterable to the `summon` method.
+Plugins are simply functions that takes the Custom Element as an argument and returns an interface to operate on it.
+We'll register the plugin as a property of the Spirit by passing an iterable to the `summon` method.
+Let's assign it to "css".

 ```js